 Because there is nobody else like you in the world, your self-care is your unique imprint that only you intimately know and build over time.
 Anything worth doing takes time to practice and cultivate, and self-care is no different.
 So take a deep breath, maybe get a warm drink and sit in your cozy lounge chair to take measure of YOUR self-care.
 What we take measure of, we can appreciate and grow.
 You may want to get a pen and paper to reflect on the questions below.
-As you reflect on your self-care journey, I will share with you my evolving journey to self-care practices in the hopes to support and inspire you.
+As you reflect on your personal journey, I will share with you my evolving journey in the hopes to support and inspire you.

 Why do you value self-care practices?